top of page

 Na-ava For trumpet in Bb and string quartet

-(Words by Denise Alonzo), Lauderdale House, October 2012
+Performed by Denise Alonzo (soprano) & Elizabeth Challenger (piano) at Lauderdale House, October 2012

 Get in Touch